lo-ise/antarctic-seaice-extent/README.md

 seaice_mask = Con(seaice_raster >= 15, 1)
 seaice_mask.save('nt_201401_f17_v1_1_s_mask')
 ```
-In this three lines we are creating a Raster object, pulling out all the cells whose values are 15 or above to a mask object, and finally saving the mask object to the geodatabase.
+In this three lines we are creating a Raster object, pulling out all the cells whose values are 15 or above to a mask object (`Con(seaice_raster >= 15, 1)`), and finally saving the mask object to the geodatabase.

 ```python
 arcpy.RasterToPolygon_conversion(seaice_mask, "nt_201401_f17_v1_1_s_mask_poly")